gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ6 - Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub\_key\_enc': acceptable formats explicitly provide the full set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
 Consistent acceptable values for 'pub\_key\_enc' are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

-* REQ7 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) do not match, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a match is required.
+* REQ7 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.

 * REQ8 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.